Home · WeAD AI Health Clinics

 We do not display third-party AI vendor names in the user interface.
 Under the hood, model providers may change as the service is maintained.

-Specialty & occupational use
+Specialty and occupational use

 Department-specific intakes and job-medical style questions help you prepare documentation.
 Employers, insurers, or regulators should not treat clinic output as official clearance unless they explicitly accept educational drafts — which we do not guarantee.

-Children & vulnerable users
+Children and vulnerable users

 Service changes